Jody Hamilton: Biography

+Early Career (1955–1961)

-Hamilton was born in St. Joseph, Missouri.
+Hamilton was born in Saint Joseph, Missouri.
 Before turning professional, he was a promising amateur boxer, but instead of continuing his training, he decided that he wanted to follow in the footsteps of his older brother Larry Hamilton.
 Larry was a professional wrestler billed as "The Missouri Mauler".
 Hamilton started working for "Gust Karras Promotions", a professional wrestling promotion based in Kansas City, Missouri, where he made his debut against Rip Hawk in a 40-minute match.
 By 1957, he had started teaming with his brother Larry and worked as a full-time professional wrestler.
 The Hamilton Brothers worked for the New York, NY, based Capitol Wrestling, (the precursor to World Wrestling Entertainment), where they were put in a storyline with the top tag team of the promotion Antonino Rocca and Miguel Pérez.
 In May 1958, the Hamilton Brothers faced Rocca and Pérez in the main event of a Madison Square Garden show making Jody, age 19 at the time, the youngest man to ever co-star in a main event at Madison Square Garden.

 After the Hamilton brothers time in New York, Jody Hamilton decided to strike out on his own working as a singles wrestler.
 As a singles wrestler, he first got a promotional push by NWA Western States booker, Doc Sarpolis, who billed him as "Silent" Joe Hamilton.
 Hamilton has revealed in recent years that the "Silent" moniker was because he was not very good at interviews and promos.
 After working in Texas, he worked in Oklahoma and Florida.
 When he left Florida in 1961 he intended to return to Oklahoma but an offer from Georgia Championship Wrestling (GCW) would change the direction of Hamilton's career.

-Masked Assassins
+Masked Assassins (1961–1974)

-The original plan for Hamilton was that he was going to wrestle under a mask as "The Iron Russian", but once he got to Atlanta the plans had changed and instead he became “The Assassin”.
+The original plan for Hamilton was that he was going to wrestle under a mask as "The Iron Russian", but once he got to Atlanta the plans had changed and instead, he became “The Assassin”.
 After working as a singles competitor Hamilton was given a partner in late 1961, another masked Assassin, Tom Renesto.
 Renesto had teamed with Hamilton's older brother Larry but the two did not know each other before stepping into the ring in December 1961.
 The team worked well together from the onset and soon moved up the card towards the main events.
 For over a dozen years Hamilton and Renesto teamed together as the "vile" Assassins, a team hated for their "rulebreaking ways" wherever they wrestled.
 The Assassins, or the Masked Assassins as they were sometimes billed, worked all over the world for promotions in Georgia, California, Australia, the Far East, Japan and Canada.
 The only place the duo did not work as the Assassins was in the Carolinas where they were billed as "The Great Bolo" (Renesto) and "The Mighty Bolo" (Hamilton) because Renesto had worked for Jim Crockett Promotions as The Great Bolo before teaming up with Hamilton, and was more known in that region under the Bolo name.